-- Lack of airspace capacity, ill-suited policies and need for greater support on sustainability challenges are sounding the alarm bell for EU action
+- Lack of airspace capacity, ill-suited policies and the need for greater support on sustainability challenges are sounding the alarm bell for EU action

 - Improvements in Europe’s air traffic management (ATM) system, reform of EU passenger rights legislation and the regulation of airport charges would benefit passengers